coderefinery/reports-and-proposals/sc23-proposal/workshop/abstract.md

-The CodeRefinery teaching model for these workshops combines live-streaming, co-teaching, parallelized and threaded questions and answers, and parallel in-person events followed via stream.
+The CodeRefinery teaching model for these workshops combines live-streaming, co-teaching, parallelized and threaded questions and answers, and parallel in-person events following via stream.
 This strategy has been applied to teaching events with over 500 registered participants.

 In this contribution we will share our experiences and lessons learned from